-Previous positions include president of the International Development Research Centre, interim president of the International Centre for Human Rights and Democratic Development, president of the North-South Institute, and deputy minister of citizenship, Government of Ontario.
+Previous positions include president of the International Development Research Centre (IDRC), interim president of the International Centre for Human Rights and Democratic Development, president of the North-South Institute, and deputy minister of citizenship, Government of Ontario.

-Maureen is a member of the boards of e-Health Ontario, the Centre for International Governance Innovation, the Centre for the Study of Living Standards and the Canadian International Council.
+Maureen is a member of the boards of e-Health Ontario, CIGI, the Centre for the Study of Living Standards and the Canadian International Council.

-She is former chair of the board of the United Nations (UN) Research Institute for Social Development, the Board of Trustees of the International Institute for Environment and Development, the International Advisory Group, IDRC’s Think Tank Initiative, and the Advisory Council on Corporate Social Responsibility of Canada’s Export Development Corporation.
-She has chaired the Board of Governors of Carleton University and has also represented Canada on the UN Commission on the Status of Women and on OECD committees, and has been a member of the UN Committee for Development Planning and the Board of the UN Research Institute for Social Development.
+She is former chair of the board of the United Nations Research Institute for Social Development (UNRISD), the Board of Trustees of the International Institute for Environment and Development, the International Advisory Group, IDRC’s Think Tank Initiative, and the Advisory Council on Corporate Social Responsibility of Canada’s Export Development Corporation.
+She has chaired the Board of Governors of Carleton University and has also represented Canada on the UN Commission on the Status of Women and on committees of the Organisation for Economic Co-operation and Development, and has been a member of the UN Committee for Development Planning and the Board of the UNRISD.
 Maureen has also chaired or been a member of boards or committees of several not-for-profit organizations.

 In June 2011, Maureen was named an officer of the Order of Canada for public service, recognizing her contributions to international development, gender equality and human rights.

 Maureen has a B.A. in Sociology from Carleton University and Honorary L.L.D.s from Wilfrid Laurier University, Carleton University and the University of Ottawa.